yuvraajverma2117-web/MO-SITE/README.md

 I M JUST A HIGH SCHOOLER AND I MADE TIS.I KNOW BEFORE TIS I MADE WITH AI BUT NOW I MADE IT MYSELF.YOU CAN JUST SEE THE WEBSITE FORM TRY PROJECT .
+There is nothing much more to tell you can just know about me and see my website and i don’t know why we want readme for even tis website like I know it’s important but don’t know how to write it and what to write in it .
+So pls just rate my project I want to level up.